-EndNote is a popular reference management program.
+EndNote is a popular citation management program.
 You can use it to save and organize your references, insert and format citations and bibliographies, and to search library databases.

 Downloading EndNote Desktop

-EndNote X7 is available to Pitt students and faculty for free through the Software Download Service at My Pitt.
+EndNote X8 is available to Pitt students and faculty for free through the Software Download Service at My Pitt.
 The site gives detailed instructions on the download process.

-EndNote Web is the online component of EndNote.
-All Pitt students and faculty have access to EndNote Web through Pitt's subscription to the Web of Knowledge database.
+EndNote Online is the online component of EndNote.
+All Pitt students and faculty have access to EndNote Online when you download the EndNote desktop software.
 You can sign up for an account at myendnoteweb.com.
 For verification purposes, you have to do this from a computer on the Pitt network, using your Pitt email address.

-Review a quick comparison between EndNote Desktop and EndNote Web to learn the importance of using both products in a research environment.
+Review a quick comparison between EndNote Desktop and EndNote Online to learn the importance of using both products in a research environment.
+(Note: EndNote Basic refers to the web account only.
+EndNote Online refers to the web account that is activated in conjunction with the Desktop software.)

 More information can be found here.